flennerhag/mlens/docs/index.rst

 training data, but ML-Ensemble avoids this issue by using memory mapping.

-Training data is persisted to a memory cache that each sub-process has access to, allowing parallel processing to require no more memory than processing on a single thread.
+Training data is persisted to a memory cache that each sub-process has access to, completely circumventing serialization of input data to be sent between the parent process and sub-processes.
+Moreover, if no copying takes place during estimation, parallel processing require no more memory than processing single-process estimation.
 For more details, see :ref:`memory`.

-Expect 95-97% of training time to be spent fitting the base estimators - *irrespective* of data size.
-The time it takes to fit an ensemble depends therefore entirely on how fast the chosen base learners are, and how many CPU cores are available.

-Moreover, ensemble classes that fit estimators on subsets scale more efficiently than the base learners when these do not scale linearly.
+Expect 95-97% of training time to be spent fitting the base estimators.
+In general therefore, the time it takes to fit an ensemble depends therefore on the speed of the chosen base learners and the number of CPU cores available.
+Some ensembles will even scale more efficiently than their base learners if these scale superlinearly.

 Modular build of multi-layered ensembles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^